 Skip to main content

-If you've given someone CPR whilst they're in cardiac arrest, you may be in shock and finding it hard to process what happened.
+If you've given someone CPR, you may be in shock and finding it hard to process what happened.
 We have lots of tips to support you whilst you come to terms with this life changing event.

-Many people are admired for stepping in to help save a life and are glad they tried, whatever happens.
-Even though it’s the right thing to do, using CPR on someone can be a shocking and traumatic event for many reasons.
+Many people are admired for stepping in to help someone who needed CPR and are glad they tried, whatever happens.
+Even though it’s the right thing to do, doing CPR on someone can be a shocking and traumatic event for many reasons.

 Even medical professionals with years of training can be affected.
 This is understandable and it’s important to look after yourself.
 This might involve taking a break from work if you can.
 Speaking to people like friends and family may help, but you may also need to talk to someone professional, to help you process what happened.